 Estimated reading time: 6 minutes

-Traveling solo has its allure.
-It is the magic of exploring places in own style that captivates the most.
+Travelling solo has its allure.
+It is the magic of exploring places in your own style that captivates the most.

 Travelling solo in Sydney was the best travel decision I had ever taken.
 So, here, I will share my tour details with you- the places I visited, where I stayed and ate, and so on.